-An undercover Reporter, Fisayo Soyombo who is also the founder of the International Centre for Investigative Reporting (ICIR), says he will be donating the N500,000 attached to the People Journalism Prize for Africa 2019 (PJPA) to help in the release of inmates awaiting trial.
+An undercover Reporter, Fisayo Soyombo who is also a former Editor of the International Centre for Investigative Reporting (ICIR), says he will be donating the N500,000 attached to the People Journalism Prize for Africa 2019 (PJPA) to help in the release of inmates awaiting trial.

 Soyombo and Kiki Mordi of BBC had been announced as co-winners of the prize for their undercover investigation exposing bribery and impunity in Nigeria’s criminal justice system, and investigation on sex for grades in some West African universities, respectively.